LukasWoodtli/WebPage/content/seven_concurrency_models.md

 ## Day 1: Programming Without Mutable State

-### It’s Good to Be Lazy
+### It's Good to Be Lazy

 *"Sequences in Clojure are lazy - elements of a lazy sequence are generated only when they're needed."*

 *Realizing* a (lazy) sequence means to fully evaluate it.

-*"One final aspect of lazy sequences is that not only do we not need to generate the elements at the end of a sequence until we need them (which might be never), but we can discard the elements at the front if we’ve finished with them (if we don't "hold on to our head")."*
+*"One final aspect of lazy sequences is that not only do we not need to generate the elements at the end of a sequence until we need them (which might be never), but we can discard the elements at the front if we've finished with them (if we don't "hold on to our head")."*

 ## Day 2: Functional Parallelism